-What cdpACCESS allows ICC Members to do at a national level – view a code development process and any changes right at their computers – could be done at the state level, as well.
-Called cdpVA, the process is working well so far, with Davis, ICC’s cdpACCESS techs and stakeholders very happy with the results.
+What cdpACCESS allows ICC members to do at a national level – view a code development process and any changes right at their computers – could be done at the state level, as well.
+Called cdpVA, the process is working well so far, with Davis, ICC’s cdpACCESS technicians and stakeholders very happy with the results.

 In fact, Davis was proud when her department was honored at the 18th annual Commonwealth of Virginia Innovative Technology Symposium (COVITS) for helping to develop cdpVA.

-“It has been going phenomenally,” Davis said of cdpVA, which the ICC could roll out to other jurisdictions by 2018.
+“It has been going phenomenally,” Davis said of cdpVA, which the ICC hopes to roll out to other jurisdictions in 2018.
 “It just keeps getting better.”

-Davis also is honored to have been the only woman elected to the BOCA International Board, before it consolidated with the legacy organizations to form the ICC.
+Davis also is honored to have been the only woman elected to the BOCA International Board, serving from 1998 to 2003, before it consolidated with the other legacy organizations to form the ICC.

 No way did she see all that coming as a self-described stay-at-home mom living just outside of Pittsburgh in the 1980s.
 She debated before taking a part-time job with the local fire marshal’s office, because, literally, “I didn’t see where it was going to go.”

-But then, her career was a blur: becoming full-time, shadowing the inspectors, earning certifications, taking some civil engineering classes.
+But soon her career became a blur of advancement: becoming full-time, shadowing the inspectors, earning certifications, taking some civil engineering classes.
 Not long after, she was hired as Building Official/Zoning Officer in Pennsylvania’s O’Hara Township, where she updated paper permitting and inspection processes to new computerized systems, trained office staff on software she had researched and purchased, implemented “walk-in” permit program every Friday for small weekend projects and updated the fire inspection program for the community.

 During her 13 years there, she also led efforts to update the municipal zoning ordinance and helped update the Subdivision and Land Development ordinances.